 Of course, outsourcing comes with some disadvantages.
 And depending on how well you manage it, it could make or break your project.

 Who Contributes in Offshore Operation?

 Are you planning on entirely outsourcing a project or delegating some responsibilities?
-A dedicated offshore development center may be the best option in terms of control you would keep, knowledge accumulation and cost performance.
-Here we explain who you typically interact with from offshore teams and how to choose the right team.
+A dedicated offshore development center may be the best option in terms of control you would keep, knowledge accumulation, and cost performance.

 Best scenarios to take advantage of outside resources:

-1) Can’t find experienced QA engineer/tester to hire in-house
+- Can’t find an experienced QA engineer/tester to hire in-house

-2) Release frequency is not frequent and it’s not cost effective to hire someone full-time
+- Release frequency is not frequent and it’s not cost-effective to hire someone full-time

-3) Requirements is complex involving manual testing, devops and automation that in-house team can’t handle
+- Requirements are complex involving manual testing, DevOps, and automation that the in-house team can’t handle

-5) Unhappy with current product performance and needs an 3rd eye to verify
+- Unhappy with current product performance and needs the 3rd eye to verify